-- (a) Offense.
-An actor commits sex trafficking of minors when that actor: - (1) Knowingly recruits, entices, houses, transports, provides, obtains, or maintains by any means the complainant; - (2) With intent that the complainant, as a result, will be caused to engage in a commercial sex act with another person with other than with the actor; - (3) With recklessness as to the fact that complainant is under the age of 18. - (b) Penalties. - Subject to the any general penalty enhancements in this title RCC §§ 22E-605 22E 608 and the offense penalty enhancement in subsection (c) of this section, trafficking in commercial sex is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) (c) Offense Penalty Enhancements.
-In addition to any general penalty enhancements under this title, in RCC §§ 22E 605 22E 608, the penalty classification for this offense may be is increased in severity by one class when, in addition to the elements of the offense, the person recklessly held the complainant, or caused the complainant to provide commercial sex acts for a total of more than 180 days. - (a) Definitions.
-The terms "intent," "knowingly," and "recklessly," have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; the terms "actor," and "commercial sex act" have the meanings specified in RCC § 22E-701.
+- (1) Subject to any general penalty enhancements in this title and the offense penalty enhancement in subsection (c) of this section, trafficking in commercial sex is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Offense Penalty Enhancements.
+In addition to any general penalty enhancements under this title, the penalty classification for this offense is increased in severity by one class when, in addition to the elements of the offense, the person recklessly held the complainant, or caused the complainant to provide commercial sex acts for a total of more than 180 days.